jennieablog/jennieablog.github.io/_posts/2020-06-20-coding-a-theme-switch.md

 # JavaScript

-1. I deleted all previously coded JavaScripts and created a new file called `assets/js/theme-switcher.js`.
+1. I created a new JS file at `assets/js/` called `theme-switcher.js`.

-2. I put this script instead.
-This caches data in the browser's `localStorage` so that the theme is retained.
-It checks the browser's `localStorage` every time the site is reloaded and applies the theme that's written there.
-It also writes to `localStorage` every time the switch is toggled.
+2. So that the theme is retained anywhere I go in the site, I made a script that writes to cache by adding an item called `my-theme` to the browser's `localStorage`.
+The script checks the browser's `localStorage` for `my-theme` every time the site is reloaded and depending on its value, applies the `data-theme` attribute to the `html` element.
+It also overwrites the item every time the switch is toggled.

     ```jsx
     // This function runs every time the switch is toggled.